HAIR LOSS & DAMAGED HAIR BEST REMEDIES

 SUPPLEMENTS AND HERBAL REMEDIES

-– Try a good quality hair formula such as excellent Hair-vit (HealthAid) 1 after breakfast.
+– Try a good quality hair formula such as excellent and often praised by users Hair-vit (HealthAid) 1 after breakfast.

 – Biotin 800mcg to 5000mcg: 1 a day with breakfast.
 Apart from zinc and vitamin B12, biotin is regarded as the most important vitamin to treat the hair loss.
 In one study which was published in 2009, biotin supplementation was even able to reverse hair loss as a side effect of using valproic acidin by epileptics patients!